 Other sites and resources

-The “one-stop shop” for all things Scotch Whisky, this website (launched in October 2015 and closed in October 2019) featured high-quality magazine content, video, factual/encyclopaedia pages, and loads more.
+It was the “one-stop shop” for all things Scotch Whisky, this website (launched in October 2015 and closed in October 2019) featured high-quality magazine content, video, factual/encyclopaedia pages, and loads more.
 The archives are still available.